NicoSchultze/NicoSchultze/README.md

 Hi there!
 Welcome to my GitHub profile.
-My name is Nico and I am ab aspiring Software Developer with a focus on Data Engineering and Data Science.
+My name is Nico and I am an aspiring Data Engineer.
+My interest also lies within general Software Engineering and Data Science.

-Here are some ideas to get you started:
+I am currently in my Graduate Program in Applied Programming.

 - 🔭 I’m currently working on Spark.
 - 🌱 I’m currently learning Data Engineering Pipelines.
-- 👯 I’m looking to collaborate on anything new!
 - 📫 How to reach me: nico.schultze97@gmail.com
-- 😄 Pronouns: He/Him